Visiting NASA Kennedy Space Center in Florida

 Where is Kennedy Space Center located?
 How do I get there?
 Is there a map?
 Of course, the first step is getting there.
 Below is a map of the Kennedy Space Center Area:

 Located near Titusville, FL, you get to Kennedy Space Center by crossing over Hwy 405.
 From Orlando this means taking the 528 to SR407, which dumps you right into 405.
 If you are coming down from the Daytona Beach area, take I-95 south to exit#215, which is SR50.
 Head east and you will quickly see the sign for SR405 heading to Kennedy.
 The Kennedy Space Center Visitor Complex is open daily except for Christmas, and that will be the first stop on your visit.
 It is open from 9AM to 6PM everyday.
 How much are Kennedy Space Center tickets?
-It costs $38 for adult tickets and $28 for children (age 3-11) -- tickets are good for 2 days.
+It costs $50 plus tax for adult tickets and $40 plus tax for children (age 3-11) - ticket is good for one day only.
+Parking is $10.

 With admission to KSC, you get access to the Kennedy Space Center Tour which takes you via bus to the International Space Station Center (where you can walk thru a full-size model of the Habitation Module), the Launch Complex 39 Observation Gantry where you can see two of the Shuttle launch pads, and the Apollo/Saturn V Center.
 KSC offers two other paid tours.
 The first is the NASA Up Close Tour ($21 for adults, $15 for children ) where you get to go behind the scenes and see the giant Vehicle Assembly Building, Shuttle Landing Facility, NASA HQ, and the gigantic Crawlers that move the shuttles around.
 The tour lasts about 2 hours.
 It's a bit pricey if you are bringing a family, but if you are space fans it might well be worth it.
 This tour normally sells out, so you are advised to buy tickets in advance.
 Ticket info here